 With the PGA event right around the corner, I thought it would be fitting to review some of the best credit card offers that reward those who love the game of golf.
 When it comes to being rewarded for any hobby, it can be challenging to find a credit card that really provides benefits you might actually use toward your hobby.

-The AMEX Preferred Card offers many opportunities to earn points on anything you can dream up.
+The Premier Rewards Gold Card from American Express offers many opportunities to earn points on anything you can dream up.
 But the golfers among us will get some special attention.
 You get access to PGA championship tickets before they go on sale to the general public, pretty nice.
 You will also get "stay and play" packages at golf courses around the US and can even take a lesson before hitting the links and bring a friend along for free.
 When it’s time to buy some new polo’s they've got your back there too –just jump on the membership rewards site and make your selection.
 You’ll also receive 24/7 Concierge service, airport club access when you are laid over and have no preset spending limit when it comes time to buying dinner for your friends who “forgot” their wallets at the hotel.
-If you are approved for the card you will be required to pay a $450 annual fee, so don’t bother opening the card unless you plan on using it.
+If you are approved for the card you will be required to pay a annual fee, so don’t bother opening the card unless you plan on using it.

 #2 - My second choice is the Visa Infinite Signature Card.